Olympic Fundraising for Hurricane Devastated School

-On 6th September 2017, the Joyce Samuel Primary School in the British Virgin Islands was devastated by Hurricane Irma.
-The school, normally home to around 120 pupils from 4 – 11 years of age, lost its roof, many windows, desks, chairs and most of their teaching supplies.
-Olympian and College student Elinah, who began her education at Joyce Samuel Primary, teamed up with members of Benson House and Sutton House to raise £1,500 in their joint Charity Week to replace these much needed supplies.
+On the morning of 3rd May, a van was loaded with supplies to be shipped to Joyce Samuel Primary School in the British Virgin Islands.
+The school, normally home to around 120 pupils from 4-11 years of age, was devastated by Hurricane Irma in September 2017, losing its roof, many windows, desks, chairs and most of their teaching supplies.
+Olympian and College student Elinah, who began her education at Joyce Samuel Primary, soon started to raise money for the school and in November 2017 she teamed up with members of Benson House and Sutton House to raise £1,500 during their joint Charity Week.
+The funds raised were then used to replace the much needed supplies for Joyce Samuel Primary, currently en route to the school.

 On Monday 4th December, Elinah was able to present the results of their fundraising to a very special visitor: the Deputy Director of the London Office of the Government of the British Virgin Islands, Dr Sandra Besson.
 Elinah presented Dr Besson with a book representing the £1,500 worth of books and other supplies they are sending over to the school.